How to Make a Website

-While many people still build websites from the ground up (that is to say with code alone), there are a number of services out there that will show you how to make a website with simple drag-and-drop tools.
+While many people still build websites from the ground up (ie using code and scripts alone), there are a number of services that will show you how to make a website with simple drag-and-drop tools.

-Knowing how to build a website from scratch isn’t something that comes naturally to a lot of people and so a number of web-builder sites are here to make it easy for just anyone to build a beautiful site in a matter of moments.
+Knowing how to build a website from scratch isn’t something that comes naturally to a lot of people and so a number of web-builder sites are here to make it easy for just about anyone to build a beautiful site in a matter of minutes.

 There are templates you can use if you’re not sure what design will work best for you.
-If you’d like to add new features to your site (such as Yoast SEO, where you can grade your site’s SEO ranking), extensions are simple to install with just a couple clicks.
-Knowing how to create your own website is often as easy as just figuring out what kinds of extra features you want and letting a drag-and-drop tool do the bulk of the work.
+If you would like to add new features to your site (such as Yoast SEO, where you can assess and improve your site’s SEO ranking), extensions are simple to install with just a couple of clicks.
+Knowing how to create your own website is often as easy as figuring out what kinds of extra features you want and letting a drag-and-drop tool do the bulk of the work.

 How to Create a Website Using More Technical Approaches

-In fact, many of the best offerings in the market today support the addition of traditional code as well as some other user-friendly options.
-Often, these systems allow you to shift between visually-oriented design methods and more technical approaches.
+Many of the best offerings in the market today support the addition of traditional code as well as some other user-friendly options.
+Often times these systems allow you to shift between visually-oriented design methods and more technical approaches.

 For example, one view of the developing page will work similar to drag-and-drop.
 You can add different “boxes” designed to hold specific types of content, such as text, images, or videos.
 However, some of the box types support the entry of standard code like HTML and XML.
 This allows both techniques to be used in a single view that produces a fairly accurate rendering of the site’s appearance as you move forward.

-If you do know how to code a little bit, you may want to consider sites like Drupal and Joomla, which can be customized with coding and are more technical-oriented.
+If you do know how to code, you may want to consider sites like Drupal and Joomla, which can be customized with coding and are more technical-oriented.
 It’s the closest you’ll come to an extraordinarily personal experience without knowing how to build a website from scratch.

 Finding a Host and a Domain Name